Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 The Bürgeramt does not release all available appointments online.
 Some appointments are only for people who call [115](/glossary/Bürgertelefon).
 Other appointments are only given by Bürgeramt employees.[^1]

+**To book the appointment**, you must enter your name and email address.
+They will send you an email with an activation code.
+You have 10 minutes to enter the activation code.
+If you don't get that email, try again with a different email address.[^6]

 ### Use my appointment finder

 To [register your address](/glossary/Anmeldung), use my [*Anmeldung* appointment finder](/tools/appointment-finder).